 In contrast, deep learning frameworks provide a more flexible alternative: leveraging the universal approximation property of neural networks \citep{baker1998universal, kidger2020universal}, they allow learning a general Koopman representation without relying on predefined kernels.
-Following this principle, (variational) autoencoder (AE/VAE) architectures have been widely adopted to extract features spanning the Koopman subspace \citep{liu2023koopa, wu2025k}.
+Following this principle, (variational) autoencoder (AE/VAE) architectures have been widely adopted to extract features spanning the Koopman subspace \citep{liu2023koopa, wu2025k, xu2025data, xu2025reskoopnet}.
 The resulting latent representations are flexible and support downstream tasks such as prediction and control \citep{li2019learning, mauroy2020koopman, korda2020optimal, weissenbacher2022koopman}.
 However, these representations are typically learned in a purely self-supervised manner, lacking explicit grounding in dynamical systems theory.
 To improve their reliability, recent studies incorporate domain-specific priors—such as symmetry, conservation laws, dissipation, or ergodicity—into the Koopman representation \citep{vaidya2008lyapunov, weissenbacher2022koopman, azencot2020forecasting, cheng2025learning}.
+Within the VAE setting, recent studies \citep{federici2023latent} have started to link Markovian dynamics and information theory, demonstrating that time-lagged tricks can exploit mutual information to obtain better latent representations.
 While existing approaches are effective for specific dynamical systems, a formal theoretical foundation for guiding the learning of Koopman representations remains insufficient.
 In this work, we investigate how general information-theoretic principles can be employed to fill this gap.